Book: Zero City

 EPOCH45

-As the urban epoch accelerates, we have collectively placed our faith in cities, and specifically types of ecocities, as a remedy for all global environmental exigencies.
-However, the limitations of this urban model are rapidly becoming evident.
-Under the guise of sustainability, the new town* model and its many derivatives have resurfaced.
-Increasingly, large, insular ecocity projects are lauded in popular discourse, and even in academic circles, while the inherent drawbacks and poor track record associated with these urban typologies are often overlooked.
-Bold proclamations about their performance pervade the planning discipline, yet rigorous scrutiny—especially questioning how these new projects operate within their broader socioeconomic and ecological contexts—remains alarmingly sparse.
+As the urban epoch accelerates, we have collectively placed our faith in cities, notably variations of ecocities*, as a remedy for a multitude of global environmental exigencies.
+However, the limitations of the ecocity* as an environmental panacea is rapidly becoming more evident.
+Moreover, the model itself is proving severely flawed.
+Yet under the guise of sustainability, the new town* model and its many derivatives have seen a revival.
+Increasingly, large, insular ecocity* projects are lauded in popular discourse, and even in academic circles, while the inherent drawbacks and poor track record associated with these urban typologies remain overlooked.
+Rigorous scrutiny, specifically questioning how these projects operate within their broader socioeconomic and ecological contexts, is overshadowed by bold proclamations about the performance of the technologies they incorporate.

 The fervour surrounding these projects, particularly in Asia, is understandable.
-As the challenges mount, there is a pressing need for meaningful urban solutions.
+As the environmental challenges mount, there is a pressing need for meaningful urban solutions.
 However, Asia's urbanity defies entrenched notions of spatial planning and, by extension, conventional paradigms of sustainability.
 The increasingly muddled context renders self-contained and inward-looking projects more appealing, yet less effective.
-China's rise is a remarkable case in point.
-The radical transformation of China’s metro regions into rural/urban/industrial amalgamations serves as a cautionary tale of a new paradoxical urbanity: a hyper-suburbanised landscape where starkly contrasting socio-spatial conditions fuse into a vast but mundane monotony.
+China's remarkable rise is a case in point.
+The transformation of its metro regions into a vast hyper-suburbanised landscape reveals a disturbing and paradoxical trend: the emergence of a world of starkly contrasting rural/urban/industrial systems fused together into a mundane and muddled monotony.

-As cityscapes become progressively disjointed, we must adhere to the reality that most planning efforts are invariably counterproductive.
-The city can no longer be perceived as the result of a grand vision or an overarching design.
-More often, it is a by-product of our faltering attempts to impose order on the inherently unruly process of rapid urbanisation.
-The conflicting conditions this engenders, characterised by hyper-speed and stagnation, by oozing expansion and severe fragmentation, and by staggering built-up densities void of people, demand from the planning community to develop new tools that are firmly rooted in new theories.
+As cityscapes become simultaneously expansive and disjointed, we must adhere to the reality that in these settings planning efforts are invariably counterproductive.
+The city can no longer be perceived as a static and finite entity on the Cartesian plane, and as such it cannot be the product of a grand design or a short-term vision.
+More often, it is a by-product of our faltering attempts to impose order on the unruly process of rapid urbanisation.
+The conflicting conditions it engenders—characterised by both speed and stagnation, by interconnectivity and fragmenting, and by extreme built-up densities and urban spaces void of people—demand from the planning community that we develop new tools that are firmly rooted in new theories.

 About the Authors